JelfsMaterialsGroup/stko/.github/pull_request_template.md

 Related Issues: <!-- Add related issues here, e.g. #121 #341 -->
-Requested Reviewers: @lukasturcani <!-- Add other reviewers here -->
+Requested Reviewers: @andrewtarzia <!-- Add other reviewers here -->
 *Note for Reviewers: If you accept the review request add a :+1: to this post*

 <!--